-Big Joe Turner’s Shake Rattle & Roll.
-Later covered by Bill Haley, this was one of the sign-posts along the road to rock and roll.
-Joe was one of the great blues “shouters” and a giant of a musical talent. http://www.youtube.com/watch?v=20Feq_Nt3nM
+Later covered by Bill Haley.
+Joe had great talent and this was one of the sign-posts along the road to rock and roll.

-Soul Makossa by Manu Dibango.
-An early 70s hit and one of the first African tunes played on Australian radio.
-Manu is from Cameroon, and now one of the giants of African music.
+Early 70s hit, one of the first African tunes played on Australian radio, from Cameroon-born funkster.
 The song found its way to an Indian grocery store in New York, from there to radio station WBLS and soon was an international hit.
-A must have for long distance drives. http://www.youtube.com/watch?v=uL4HjujWESg
+A must have for long distance drives.

-Nusrat Fateh Ali Khan was the modern day great of Qawwali, a style of devotional music with its roots in the Sufi branch of Islam.
-I’ve always been partial to the music of Pakistan & India, so when I first heard Nusrat sing, I was hooked.
-He was one of the first stars of the 1980s boom in “world” music, but there’s much more to the great Nusrat than his international releases.
-This is the first Nusrat piece I heard – Shams-ud-Doha, Badr-ud-Doja, from the Shahen Shah album. http://www.youtube.com/watch?v=DVO2PY6PWI0
+Nusrat was the modern day great of Qawwali, a style of devotional music with its roots in the Sufi branch of Islam.
+One of the first stars of the 1980s boom in “world” music, but there’s much more to the great Nusrat than his international releases.
+The magical first time I heard him was this from the Shahen Shah album.

-My earliest musical memories are my uncle’s jazz collection, and hearing 50s pop songs on a bakelite radio.
-The Del Vikings were great exponents of that 50s vocal harmony style, and their Whispering Bells is probably the first song I can remember hearing on the radio.
-The Del-Vikings were members of the US Air Force when they put the group together in 1955, and were one of the few racially integrated groups of the time. http://www.youtube.com/watch?v=oDrjIW91Qh0
+I can’t be certain, now, of my earliest musical memories.
+My uncle’s jazz collection, and hearing 50s pop songs coming out of a bakelite radio.
+The Del Vikings were great exponents of 50s vocal harmony, one of the few one of the few racially integrated groups of the time.